- The average cost of car insurance in Illinois is $1,938 a year or $162 per month, based on our data analysis.

 The number of uninsured drivers, crime rates, and the average cost of repairs and medical bills also influence car insurance rates.

-Find below the average annual car insurance cost for drivers in some of Illinois’s major cities.
+The table below shows the average annual car insurance premiums for Illinois’s largest cities.

 Select your city below to see the insurance company and its average full coverage rates.